 Cadillac is a city located in Wexford County, Michigan, with a population of over 10,000 residents.
 Often known as “Chestnut Town,” it has a relatively high number of chestnut trees and even boasts an annual Chestnut Harvest Festival.
 In addition, Cadillac is home to many lakes, forests, and recreational trails.
 Some popular sites in the area include the Eldorado Golf Course, the Caberfae Peaks Ski & Golf Resort, and Adventure Island.
 With the numerous attractions, however, comes a risk of serious accidents for residents and visitors.
 If you have been hurt because of the carelessness of someone else, you should contact the Cadillac injury lawyers at the Neumann Law Group.
-Our principal, Kelly Neumann, consistently secures verdicts in the millions of dollars for accident victims.
-She is ready to fight for your rights and guide you in pursuing compensation.Bringing a Negligence Claim after an Accident
+Our principal, Kelly Neumann, consistently secures verdicts in the millions of dollars for accident victims across hundreds of communities served.
+She is ready to fight for your rights and guide you in pursuing compensation.Bringing a Negligence Claim After an Accident

 Devastating harm can happen in many situations, such as car accidents, slip and falls, incidents of medical malpractice, workplace injuries, construction accidents, and negligence or abuse in nursing homes.
 If you have been injured in an accident that was not your fault, you likely will be able to take legal action against the at-fault party through a negligence claim.
 Negligence occurs when an individual or business fails to exercise the appropriate level of care, and that failure causes harm to someone else.